Studies in monkeys may be next step in search for HIV cure

 In an interview on the Nature website, Dr Louis Picker of Oregon Health & Science University, who wrote a commentary on the research, said the study is "a baby step towards cure."

-He said antiretroviral treatments, such as those made by Gilead Sciences (GILD.O) and GlaxoSmithKline (GSK.L), reduce the ability of the HIV virus to replicate in the body by maybe 99.9 percent, but not 100 percent.
+He said antiretroviral treatments, such as those made by Gilead Sciences and GlaxoSmithKline, reduce the ability of the HIV virus to replicate in the body by maybe 99.9 percent, but not 100 percent.

 "This treatment on top of it may bring it to 100 percent," he said.